| travel insurance | annual travel insurance | travel insurance comparison |

 The project started taking shape after a study of the traffic in Sligo Town was carried out in 1969 and updated in 1975 by consultants DeLaw, Chadwick & O’h Eocha.

-The location of the Michael Hughes Bridge is from the embankment at Markievicz Road, adjacent to the old swimming pool, which has itself recently been demolished to make way for a small recreation area, to the old Harbour Office on Custom House Quay.
+The location of the Michael Hughes Bridge is from the embankment at Markievicz Road, adjacent to the location of the old Municipal Swimming Pool, which has itself been demolished in recent years to make way for a small recreation area, to the old Harbour Office on Custom House Quay.

 The Queens Store, an old warehouse, was demolished to make way for a new section of road leading from the bridge up as far as Union Street, beside where TD Howley’s public house stands.